Sarangapani Temple: Religious importance

 Five Vishnu temples are connected with Mahamaham festival which happens once in 12 years in Kumbakonam.
-They are Sarangapani Temple, Chakrapani Temple, Ramaswamy Temple, Rajagopalaswamy Temple and Varahaperumal Temple.
+They are Sharngapani Temple, Chakrapani Temple, Ramaswamy Temple, Rajagopalaswamy Temple and Varahaperumal Temple.
 This temple, one among them, is situated in the north of Big Street.

 As per a temple legend, once a staunch Brahmin devotee of Aravamudhan spent most of his life to the service of the deity.
 At the end of his life, he felt his loneliness and prayed for his karma to be performed.
 Aravamudhan descended himself to perform the last rites on a Deepavali day.
 The ritual is performed annually by the priests and is one of its kind where death rituals are performed in the precincts of a Vishnu temple.

 The temple is called Ubaya Pradhana Kshetram as the mulavar (presiding deity) and utsavar (festive deity) enjoy the same importance.
 As per legend, Tirumalisai Alvar was singing praise of Aravamudan and he requested him to raise up from his reclining position.
 Aramudan started raising to gargantuan proportion forcing Thirumalisai Alvar to request him to recline again.
 The idol stopped midway and the current posture, Uthana Sayi was established.
 It is believed that the presiding deity asked Nathamuni to compile the four thousand verses of Nalayira Divya Prabandham at this place.

 Temple chariot

 The twin temple chariots weigh 300 tonnes each and has been renovated in 2007.
 The chariots were not drawn for some years during the preceding period.
 The chariots are next only in size to the ones in Thygaraja temple in Thiruvarur and Andal Temple in Srivilliputhur.
 The chariots are pulled by hundreds of devotees across the streets around the temple twice a year, once during the Brahmotsavam during April–May and other during Ratha saptami in January–February.
-The festival idols of Sarangapani and Kamalvalli are brought to the thermutti (chariot station) after elaborate religious rituals.
+The festival idols of Sharngapani and Komalvalli are brought to the thermutti (chariot station) after elaborate religious rituals.

 Thirumangai Alvar's Tiruvelukkutrirukkai, a single verse in 46 lines, when seen in numerical order, makes the image of a temple chariot.
 The painting depicting the verse in the chariot form is seen in the temple.
 It is believed that the first temple chariot of the temple was instituted by Thirumangai Alvar himself.